soul4rent/AWBW-Map-Checklist/ValuableMapFeaturesList.md

 # Valuable Map Features List

+Values can be added together for an extremely rough estimate of how valueable something is on the map.
+For instance, a city (+) that's chained (+) in a constested area (+) is likely more valuable than an Isolated City (+) that requires a transport to access (-).

 | Value Rating | Explanation |
 | --- | --- |
 | X | Game warping.
 Do not add to maps in most circumstances.
-| ++++ | Absurdly Valuable (Properties in this rating should not be put in heavily contested areas under most circumstances.
+| ++++ | Absurdly Valuable (Properties with this base rating should not be put in heavily contested areas under most circumstances.
 Possible instant win situations)
 | ++ | Very Valuable |
 | + | Valuable |
 | 0 | Negligable Value |